XiaoGeNintendo/ManyNotifier/README.md

 - Version 1.8 :Fixed typo and updates OJ project
 - Version 2.0 :Fixed all bugs.
 Javadoc added.
 Supports **Luogu** now!
 Thanks Zzzyt for his huge help!
 - Version 2.1 :Fixed typo and added *Working with source* part.
+- Version 2.2 :You can now disable `[QUEUE]Updating` by turning on the ReduceDebug option.
+And fixed the bug that Atcoder notifier doesn't work well with interval.